 If you are on a low income, you may be able to get Universal Credit (or Housing Benefit, please check by calling the Benefits department on 01442 228000).

 To avoid causing problems to other residents

 You must not cause a nuisance to others and not allow anyone living with or visiting you to do so.

 To make sure the property is well maintained

 You should arrange to carry out all the small repairs that are your responsibility and tell us about any repairs that are our responsibility.

 To maintain your garden

 If your home has its own enclosed garden, you must prevent it from causing a nuisance to your neighbours or becoming an eyesore.
 Under the terms of your tenancy agreement, if you do not maintain your garden, we can carry out essential work and charge you for this.
 We would only do this if you have failed to correct a problem that we had previously brought to your attention.

 To leave the property in a good condition

-For information about the standards expected when you move out of your home, please see our leaflet: Standard for letting empty homes (PDF 457KB).
+For information about the standards expected when you move out of your home, please see our leaflet: Leaving your home (PDF 9MB)